hirosystems/stacks-subnets/docs/how-to-guides/event-dispatcher.md

 ### `POST /new_microblocks`

-This payload includes data related to one or more microblocks that are either emitted by the the node itself or received through the network.
+This payload includes data related to one or more microblocks that are either emmitted by the node itself, or received through the network.

 Example: